snigdhabanda/Speedy/README.md

 Thursday: Submit initial and final proposals.
 Set up project and Git repo.
 Display layout of buttons and map using JS, HTML, and CSS.

 Friday: Dedicate this day to researching and implementing path finding algorithms.
 By the end of the day, a player should be able to traverse the map and see precomputed optimal paths.
 The threshold required to level up should also be implemented.
+The visual display of the map and surrounding buttons should be complete by the end of the day.

 Weekend: Finish up Friday’s work and refactor non-optimal code.
-Polish the UI (use an API for the grid if needed).
+Polish the UI (use an API for the grid if needed (ie. if navigating around a static photo is less visually appealing)).
 Adjust game thresholds to make it harder/easier.

-Add obstacles for levels 2 and 3.
+Monday: Add arrow key functionality and incorporate obstacles into levels 2 and 3.
+Create an instructions guide that appears upon start.

-Monday - Wednesday: Add bonus features as well as additional pathfinding algorithms (possibly create a new algorithm).
+Tuesday: Add bonus features (ie. sound, 3D icons for cars) as well as additional pathfinding algorithms (possibly create a new algorithm).

+Wednesday: Dedicate this day to finishing styling.
+Possibly add a description of pathfinding algorithms (ie. an instructional guide) to the bottom of the game.